dortania/OpenCore-Legacy-Patcher/docs/WINDOWS.md

 :::warning

-If you are installing Windows 11, then you need to download both ISO files.
+If you are installing Windows 11, then you need to download both Windows 10 and 11 ISO files.

 :::